laionazeredo/dnote-investment-platform/README.md

 #### Scenario

-1. Investor creates their first investment for $10.000 on January 1st.
+**Investor creates their first investment for $10.000 on January 1st.
 Expected
 result: Accrues $16.99 of interest on January, 31st.
-(31 days * 2% / 365 days
+(31 days * 2% / 365 days in
-   in a year * $10.000 balance)
+a year * $10.000 balance)**

+---

 To test this scenario, you need to follow this steps: